ANR Employees

 2023-24 Call for Cooperative Extension Positions

-The 2023-24 Call for Cooperative Extension (UCCE) Positions was announced on September 19, 2023 in the ANR Update blog.
-The call will identify 20 UCCE Advisor and 10 UCCE Specialist positions to be released by June 2024.
+The 2023-24 Call for Cooperative Extension (UCCE) Positions was announced in September 2023.
+On May 24, 2024, Vice President Humiston announced the positions to be released, see the ANR Update blog.
 UC ANR doesn’t just refill past positions, instead identifies priority positions to address the most pressing needs, including California’s emerging and future needs.

 Rebuilding the UCCE footprint continues to be a priority for UC ANR to provide the expertise needed to improve the lives of all Californians consistently and significantly.
 The historic 2021-22 state budget increase allowed UC ANR to release over 100 UCCE academic positions to date.
 UC ANR also continues to pursue non-traditionally funded positions as a complementary strategy to grow the programmatic footprint.
 There are UC ANR resources on: how to develop co-funded positions and shared benefits of funding partnerships.